Having Three Children While Running a Freelance Writing Business

 What is it like having three children?
 I’m asked all the time.
 9 times out of 10, my children are attached to me in public.
 When I’m not busy running my business, I’m out and about doing errands.
 People see.
 People ask.
 They are always surprised by my response.
 When I explain to them what it’s like having three children, my answer is always one word, hilarious.

-In case you were wondering, I will explain.
+Surprised?
+I will explain.

 To begin, I am uniquely fond of the way each one is different.
 It’s this difference, that brings such joy.
 The older two are at an age where they comprehend the stages that the youngest is going through.
-I don’t know if it’s from memory, or empathy, but they literally put words in her mouth.
+I don’t know if it’s from memory or empathy, but they literally put words in her mouth.
 They narrate the scene like they were hired voiceover comedians.
-All of the sudden, my 13 month old is “talking”.
+All of the sudden, my 13-month-old is “talking”.

 Moreover, the differences in my children’s personalities are uncanny.
 Sometimes it leads to sibling rivalry, but that’s natural with multiple children.
 Especially, when all three are so different.
 In our household, there are three separate children with three separate personalities.
 The fact that they all have the unified goal of entertainment is what makes our days so fun.